Christ Church Cathedral, Dublin: Overview

 In law, and in fact, it has been the cathedral of only the Church of Ireland's Archbishop of Dublin since the Irish Reformation.
-Though nominally claiming Christ Church as his cathedral, the Roman Catholic Archbishop of Dublin uses St Mary's in Marlborough Street in Dublin as his pro-cathedral (acting cathedral).
+Though nominally claiming Christ Church as his cathedral, the Roman Catholic Archbishop of Dublin used St Mary's in Marlborough Street in Dublin as his pro-cathedral (acting cathedral).
+In November 2025, however, Pope Leo XIV designated St Mary's as Dublin's official Catholic cathedral.

 Christ Church Cathedral is located in the former heart of medieval Dublin, next to Wood Quay at the end of Lord Edward Street.
 However, a major dual carriageway building scheme around it separated it from the original medieval street pattern which once surrounded it, with its original architectural context (at the centre of a maze of small buildings and streets) lost due to road-building and the demolition of the older residential quarter at Wood Quay.
 As a result, the cathedral now appears dominant in isolation behind new civil offices along the quays, out of its original medieval context.
 The cathedral is used as the setting for filming from time to time.